mayank-2095/DLT-Assignment--Mayank-Jha/README.md

-Entry point is "index.js"
+Entry point is "index.js".
-In terminal first run "npm i" command
+In terminal first run "npm i" command.
-Now run either of the following command "npm start" or "npm run dev"
+Now run either of the following command "npm start" or "npm run dev".